EmersonDeltaV/deltav-edge/system-components.md

-## DeltaV Edge Environment Architecture
+# DeltaV Edge Environment System Components

 The DeltaV Edge Environment provides access to DeltaV system data through a unified solution architecture while satisfying IT cybersecurity, communications, and application requirements—all without disrupting the DeltaV system.